darciopacifico/taskmanager/README.md

 Go application that parse the [JSON](https://github.com/darciopacifico/taskmanager/blob/master/config/taskscheduler.json) containing the task schedule specs and register the schedules in a cron like mechanism.
 When cron triggers an scheduled event, taskscheduler produces a kafka message task to topic *taskTopic*.
 This message is a signal to task starting.

 Taskmanager architecture allows any number of taskschedulers instances, managing different schedule tasks files, sending messagens to different kafka topics.
+As a TODO would be great to taskscheduler to receive step-by-step processing confirmation from consumer, generate metrics, implement retry policy, priorization etc.

 * message broker

 Kafka cluster that task message topics.
 Important!
 Topics must be partitioned at minimum the same number of potential consumers.
 In production environment the topic replication-factor > 1 can assure for message delivery and availability of kafka message service.

+Kafka is the component that allows the entire solution to be dynamicaly scalable as requested, actualy.

 * taskconsumer